The Three Musketeers (1933 serial): Plot

 In the harsh deserts of North Africa, the French Foreign Legion provides a military presence.
 Lt.
-Tom Wayne is framed for the murder of Armand Corday, the brother of his fiancé.
+Tom Wayne is framed for the murder of Armand Corday, his fiancé's brother.
 He vows to capture the real killer, a mysterious Arab terrorist known only as El Shaitan.
 He encounters three bumptious legionnaires: Clancy, an Irishman always spoiling for a fight; Renard, a wily Frenchman; and Schmidt, a German who loves sausages.
 They are the surviving members of a Foreign Legion unit that was wiped out in an attack.

 Nicknamed the "Devil of the Desert", El Shaitan remains a shadowy figure, hiding his face and his true identity, as a result of which many people are mistakenly suspected of being the cult leader in the course of the serial, while other characters impersonate him for their own ends.
-At a meeting place called, "The Devil's Circle", El Shaitan commands a fanatic desert cult, a secret society formed to fight against the French authorities.
+At a meeting place called "The Devil's Circle", El Shaitan commands a fanatic desert cult, a secret society formed to fight against the French authorities.

 When Clancy, Renard and Schmidt are trapped by a horde of Berber tribesmen, Lt.
 Wayne quickly stops the attack using the machine gun mounted on his aircraft.
 The three legionnaires are in constant danger but Wayne comes to their rescue many times, acting as a modern-day d'Artagnan.
-Eventually the trio, with the aid of their new friend, triumph over their adversaries.
+Eventually, the trio, with the aid of their new friend, triumph over their adversaries.